nikvoronin/Xm4Battery/README.md

 ### Headphones Battery Level

-It can get the actual battery level if headphones are connected OR the last known level if headphones are not connected.
+It can get the actual battery level if headphones are connected.
+Otherwise, headphones are DISconnected, it returns the last known level.

 ```csharp
 int level = _xm4.BatteryLevel;